 Season Five of Matthew’s US TV show, ROGUE (Entertainment One), airs this year.
 Matthew created the show and has now served as Showrunner and Executive Producer on 50 hours of US television.

-Stephen’s film TORMENTED, a classic tale of undead revenge, was produced by Slingshot, BBC Films and Pathe, and was released to great reviews in May 2009.
+Stephen’s film Tormented, a classic tale of undead revenge, was produced by Slingshot, BBC Films and Pathe, and was released to great reviews:

 Jake is writing an episode of DEATH IN PARADISE for Red Planet.
 He wrote many episodes of Channel 5’s critically acclaimed, SUSPECTS, starring Faye Ripley, which ran for five series.
 He is still heavily involved in adapting and originating stories for the international market, including Germany and Holland.